-In Child Survival, PS Kenya through HCM supported the Ministry of Health in increasing immunization coverage in Homa Bay County.
+PS Kenya, through HCM, supported the Ministry of Health in increasing immunization coverage in Homa Bay County.
 This was informed by the findings of a household survey done in Homa Bay County in 2016 by IPSOS Synovate and PS Kenya that indicated knowledge as the biggest barrier to completion of the immunization schedule.
-According to the World Health Organization, a child is considered fully immunized when they have received one BCG, three doses of Pentavalent vaccine, three doses of polio and one measles vaccine in their first year of life.
-Kenya aims to reach 90% national immunization coverage and 80% in each county.
+According to the World Health Organization, a child is considered fully immunized when they have received one BCG, three doses of the pentavalent vaccine, three doses of polio and one measles vaccine in their first year of life.
+Kenya aims to reach 90% national immunization coverage and 80% in each county..

-The “Zuia Kuhara Okoa Maisha” campaign: The aim of the campaign was to support the Ministry of Health in increasing awareness of ORS and Zinc as the first line treatment for diarrhea.
-The “Zuia Kuhara Okoa Maisha” which is swahilli for “Stop diarrhea, Save lives” campaign promoted diarrhea prevention through correct hand-washing at critical times, proper sanitation, exclusive breastfeeding and household water treatment and safe storage.
-The campaign also promoted treatment of diarrhea using ORS and Zinc.
+The “Zuia Kuhara Okoa Maisha” campaign: The aim of the campaign was to support the Ministry of Health in increasing awareness of ORS and zinc as the first line treatment for diarrhea.
+The “Zuia Kuhara Okoa Maisha,” which is Swahili for “Stop diarrhea, Save Lives,” campaign promoted diarrhea prevention through correct hand-washing at critical times, proper sanitation, exclusive breastfeeding, household water treatment, and safe storage.
+The campaign also promoted treatment of diarrhea using ORS and zinc.

-Implementation was in Western, Nyanza and Coast Counties which have high diarrhea prevalence.
-The “Zuia Kuhara Okoa Maisha” campaign has been largely a mass media campaign supported by community activities.
-In addition to BCC, the campaign was being supported by a team of medical detailers providing provider behavior change to the pharmacies and chemists in the all the regions.
-Treatment using ORS and Zinc was also carried out in the 309 Tunza facilities country wide.
+Implementation was in Western, Nyanza, and Coast Counties, which have high diarrhea prevalence.
+The “Zuia Kuhara Okoa Maisha” campaign was largely a mass media campaign supported by community activities.
+In addition to BCC, the campaign was supported by a team of medical detailers providing provider behavior change to the pharmacies and chemists in all the regions.
+Treatment using ORS and zincc was also carried out in the 309 Tunza facilities country wide.
 This activity was supported by USAID.